ibraheemdev/ibraheemca/content/posts/2020-08-03-golang-configuration-files-with-multiple-environments.md

 date: 2020-08-03T16:57:44.304Z
 description: A simple way to decode configuration files based on the current application environment into globally accessible variables
-mainTag: golang
+mainTag: Golang
 tags:
-  - golang
+  - Golang
-  - configuration
+  - Configuration
-  - yaml
+  - YAML
 ---
 When developing an application, it is common to have configuration data that is used throughout the app.
 This data can include an http host and port or a database connection url.
 These configuration variables can change between environments.
 For example, you might be using a PostgresQL database in production and development, and SQlite in testing.
 It is considered best practice to put these config variables in a single source of truth, often in environment variables or config files.
 Doing this makes your app easier to manage and update than hardcoding strings.